AgentD/squashfs-tools-ng/README.md

 Optionally, `libsquashfs` can be compiled with builtin, custom versions of zlib and lz4.
 The configure options `--with-builtin-zlib` and `--with-builtin-lz4` can be used.
-The respective library sources are in `lib/sqfs/comp` in the squashfs-tools-ng source tree.
+The respective library sources are also in the `lib` directory.

 The `tests` sub-directory contains unit tests for the libraries.